 Students must register for at least three credits during the 12-month period preceding graduation and must be registered for at least one credit in the term in which they graduate.
 The graduation forms are available in the Office of Engineering Administration (151 Benedum Hall).
 Within the stated deadline (usually the first three weeks of that term), a student able to graduate must submit an Application for Graduation form to the Office of Engineering Administration.
 There is a filing deadline after which a late fee is assessed.
 If the student does not graduate in the term anticipated, a new application form must be filed for the term in which he/she does plan to graduate.

-A student completing a thesis is required to submit it on-line at https://etd.pitt.edu/.
+A student completing a thesis is required to submit it on-line t https://etd.pitt.edu/.
 In addition, copies of the thesis should be submitted to each member of his/her final oral examination committee.
 The Graduate Office must sign off on the submission.

 3. GRADUATE DEGREES